aws-samples/amazon-ecs-for-beginners-catsdogs/content/4. ecs/2. taskdef/2. cats/_index.en.md

 ### Configure FireLens
 #### Enable FireLens
 4)	Scroll down to *Log Router Integration* and check *Enable Firelens Intigration.* Select **fluentbit** and click **Apply.**

+{{% notice note %}}
+AWS provides a Fluent Bit image with plugins for both CloudWatch Logs and Kinesis Data Firehose.
+We recommend using Fluent Bit as your log router because it has a lower resource utilization rate than Fluentd.
+For more information, see [CloudWatch Logs for Fluent Bit](https://github.com/aws/amazon-cloudwatch-logs-for-fluent-bit) and [Amazon Kinesis Firehose for Fluent Bit.](https://github.com/aws/amazon-kinesis-firehose-for-fluent-bit)
+{{% /notice %}}

 ![EnableFireLens](/images/ecs/taskdef/enable_firelens.png)

 Scroll up to *Container Definitions* and check if **log_router** container was created.